gauravav/Resume-Creator/README.md

 - Check user account status in database
 - Review admin notification emails
 - Verify email service configuration

+**Dark mode not working?**
+- Clear browser cache and localStorage
+- Check browser compatibility (modern browsers only)
+- Verify theme toggle button is visible in navigation
+- Try manually switching themes using the toggle

+**Mini-games not appearing?**
+- Games only show during active processing (parsing or customization)
+- Check browser console for JavaScript errors
+- Ensure JavaScript is enabled in your browser
+- Try refreshing the page and starting the process again

+**Resume changes not highlighting?**
+- Highlighting requires original resume data for comparison
+- Ensure you're using "Create Custom Resume" flow (not manual editing)
+- Check that AI customization completed successfully
+- Review browser console for any errors

 ### Getting Help
 - Check the logs in `Backend/logs/`